 A large amount of the illicit liquor trade could be found in the South Bay.
-The Johanna Smith, one of many small power boats, embarked from Long Beach sailing 20 miles off the coast to get wasted on Floating Speakeasies, confirmed Branden Werts, archivist at the Historical Society of Long Beach.
+The Johanna Smith, one of many small powerboats, embarked from Long Beach sailing 20 miles off the coast to get wasted on Floating Speakeasies, confirmed Branden Werts, archivist at the Historical Society of Long Beach.

-The 6,000-mile long coastline between San Diego and Santa Barbara was the focal point of Rum Runner operations in the Pacific.
+The coastline between San Diego and Santa Barbara was the focal point of Rum Runner operations in the Pacific.
 Ventura, San Pedro and Long Beach were also deemed “Rum Row” “A Huge Rum Fleet, Carrying Cargoes Valued at Several Million Dollars, Is Lying Off Southern California,” the Los Angeles Times reported in May 1925.

 “There were more rum runners from Mexico, which made it easier to connect and were faster too,” noted Waldie.
-“What one saw in the ‘20s was a significant flow of Californians and tourists crossing the border to drink and bring back some elicit concoction not found by custom officers – with fast, small boats, Mexico was easier to get to,” Waldie added.
-The coastline was relatively unpopulated making it easier to bribe guardians along the route.
+“What one saw in the ‘20s was a significant flow of Californians and tourists crossing the border to drink and bring back some elicit concoction not found by customs officers – with fast, small boats, Mexico was easier to get to,” Waldie added.
+The coastline was relatively unpopulated, making it easier to bribe guardians along the route.
 At the same time, a considerable amount of liquor was moving northward.

 Anthony Cornero, known as “The Admiral from Italy” and “Tony the Hat,” bootlegged liquor across the Southland.
 He used a shrimping business to corral a fleet of legal gambling ships into Canada to smuggle Canadian Whiskey into Southern California.

 The Italian Connection